How We Do It

 Goals and objectives

 It is important to help identify goals and objectives of all media relations programs.
-Knowing the type of public image the client wishes to cultivate is essential to effective media planning.
+Understanding the brand and knowing the type of public image the client wishes to cultivate is essential to effective media planning.
 While we work to develop specific objectives, these are broad-based goals that we endeavor to assure.

-- Create an overall positive image for the client
+- Create an overall positive image and enhance the brand for the client.

-- Extract positive and appropriate press coverage from media sources
+- Extract positive and appropriate press coverage from appropriate media sources.

 Press Analysis